 About Me

-Teresa Fiehn Millies is a conceptual quilt artist and author based in Aurora, Illinois.
-She works in primarily in the layers of physical texture and personal nostalgia inherent in secondhand materials.
-Her work explores themes of identity, transformation, creative process and practise.
-Her process centers around the possibility of creativity in limits.
+Teresa Fiehn Millies is a conceptual fiber artist and author based in Aurora, Illinois.
+She is primarily interested in the layers of texture and nostalgia inherent in second hand materials.
+Her work explores themes of identity, transformation, creative and practice.
+Teresa’s process centers around the creativity within constraints and without limits.

-She is the author of The Quilter’s Inspiration Deck (C&T Publishing), and her quilts have been exhibited at QuiltCon 2024 and AQS QuiltWeek in Paducah 2023.
-Teresa also works as a quilting instructor at the College of DuPage in Warrenville, Illinois, and is passionate about teaching how to trust the process.
+She is the author of The Quilter’s Inspiration Deck (C&T Publishing), and her quilts have been exhibited at QuiltCon 2024 and AQS QuiltWeek in Paducah 2023 and Festival of Quilts 2026.

 Photo By Kaylan Buteyn